 Making of America (MOA) is a digital library of primary sources in American social history from the antebellum period through reconstruction.
 The collection is particularly strong in the subject areas of education, psychology, American history, sociology, religion, and science and technology.
 The collection currently contains approximately 8,500 books and 50,000 journal articles with 19th century imprints.

-Provides digital reproductions of every page of every issue--cover to cover--all the way back to the first issue in September 1851.
-That means researchers can find not only news, editorials, letters to the editor, obituaries, and birth and marriage announcements but also historical photos, drawings, maps, charts, and advertisements.
+Searchable digital reproductions of every page of every issue including news, editorials, letters to the editor, obituaries, birth and marriage announcements, historical photos, and advertisements.
 For printing instructions, click here.

 Includes the immediate experiences of 1,325 women and 150,000 pages of diaries and letters, which can be browsed or searched in depth.